Cycling travel guide

 Padded protection for your vital bits is the best bit of packing you can do, even if you are not on a hardcore cycling vacation.
 There are two schools of thought as to whether to go commando underneath or not, but the majority say do.
 Because they are designed without seams and with breathable fabric to prevent chafing.
 And underwear isnít.

-Jeeps move over, the bikes are on their way.
-Cycling is a wonderful way to see Africa, and makes for a completely different experience.
-As well as getting the chance to visit lots of small communities off the beaten track, you can see the wildlife from a saddle.
-How cool is that.
-Check out our cycling vacations in South Africa, Kenya and Tanzania.
+Jeeps, move aside: the bikes are coming.
+Cycling is a wonderful way to see African countries like Kenya and Tanzania, and makes for a completely different experience.
+As well as getting the chance to see wildlife without the rumble of engines, you'll visit lots of small communities off the beaten track.
+In Morocco, you can opt to swap the cycle for a camel or horse for a day or two.

 Itís not that we all need to be Chris Hoy on vacation, but cycling shoes do make a huge difference.
-Trainers are not the best really as they are too soft, and can put more pressure on your legs than necessary.
+Trainers are too soft, and can put more pressure on your legs than necessary.
 Cycling shoes are more rigid, giving you a more stable footing.
-You will notice the difference on long distances as your legs tire a lot less with cycling shoes.
+You will notice the difference on long distances, as your legs tire a lot less with cycling shoes.

 The pros wouldnít wear them as theyíd slow them down, but they are fab if you want constant access to water through the tube that is close to your mouth as you pedal.
 They also usually have a couple of pockets if you want to keep your phone or keys nearby.
-Children love these as they are quite cool really, and you donít need to worry about them becoming dehydrated.
+Children love these, and you donít need to worry about them becoming dehydrated.

 Itís a vacation, so donít feel like you need to conquer every col in the Alps.
 If you have trained and are ready then go for it, but otherwise, look at the daily distances to be covered in the vacation itineraries and judge wisely.
-Do seek advice from your tour operator too, but donít ignore the fact that you will need some level of fitness, for your own safety.
+Do seek advice from your vacation company too, but donít ignore the fact that you will need some level of fitness for your own safety.

 A family cycling vacation is a double whammy of wondrousness.
 First of all, everything is organised for you, so you donít need to spend hours taking bikes on and off bike carriers, or finding the safest route from A to B without heading into a load of trucks.
 Second, the joy that you get watching your children gain that sense of freedom is second to none.